 Artificial satellites have orbited the Earth since the late 1950s.

 Until recently, they were not considered a source of light pollution.
-That perception changed in May 2019, when the launch of 60 satellites in the SpaceX "Starlink" project ushered in a new era in the use of outer space (301).
+That perception changed in May 2019, when the launch of 60 satellites in the SpaceX "Starlink" project ushered in a new era in the use of outer space (412).
 Private commercial space companies have since announced plans to launch about 100,000 new satellites.
 They intend the satellites to expand broadband internet access around the world.
-Yet, some researchers question whether satellites are necessary to achieve this goal (302).
+Yet, some researchers question whether satellites are necessary to achieve this goal (413).

-Satellites are increasingly considered an emerging form of light pollution (303-305).
+Satellites are increasingly considered an emerging form of light pollution (414-416).
 They impact the night sky in two key ways.
 First, they reflect sunlight to the night side of Earth.
-Illuminated satellites appear as bright, moving points of light.
-They can affect activities of both amateur and professional astronomers (306-309).
-Second, satellites can
+Illuminated satellites appear as bright, moving points of light in the night sky (417).
+They can affect activities of both amateur and professional astronomers (418-421).
+By the late 2020s, hundreds of satellites may be visible to the unaided eye at any moment from a given location (422).
+There are also reasons for concern over the broader impacts of the full life cycle of space objects on both the Earth and space environments (423-425).

-Figure 8.
+Figure 11.
 A simulated view of the night sky showing the brightness attributable to a population of 64,000 Earth-orbiting satellites.
-The view is centered on the zenith, with the horizon running around the outer edge; circles centered on the zenith mark lines of constant elevation above the horizon at 10° , 20° , 30° and 60° .
+The view is centered on the zenith, with the horizon running around the outer edge; circles centered on the zenith mark lines of constant elevation above the horizon at 10°, 20°, 30° and 60°.
 Warmer colors indicate brighter parts of the sky.
-Unpublished results adapted from Bassa, Hainaut and Galadí-Enríguez, 2021 (309).
+Unpublished results adapted from (426).

-make the night sky itself brighter (Figure 8).
+Second, satellites can make the night sky itself brighter (426) (Figure 11).
 This may be true even when observers do not see the individual satellites.
 As a form of light pollution, it adds to the observed brightness of the night sky along with skyglow caused by cities.
-Researchers estimate that satellites already raise night sky brightness above natural light sources by ten percent (310).
+Researchers estimate that satellites already raise night sky brightness above natural light sources by ten percent (427).
 It may rival the influence of "terrestrial" light pollution by 2030.
-Observers at high latitudes are thought to be affected more than those in the tropics (311).
+Observers at high latitudes are thought to be affected more than those in the tropics (428).

-Astronomers and space industry officials began consultations soon after the first Starlink launch.
-Scientists suggested reducing satellite brightnesses to reduce harm to their observations.
-Design changes dimmed the Starlink satellites, but they still exceed the target (312-316).
-Other recommendations included limiting the altitude at which satellites may orbit the Earth.
+Astronomers and space industry officials began consul-

+tations soon after the first Starlink launch.
+Scientists suggested reducing satellite brightnesses and limiting orbital altitudes to reduce harm to their observations (429, 430).
+Design changes dimmed the Starlink satellites, but they still exceeded the target (431-435).
+Recent efforts emphasized the need to engage industry and regulators with stakeholders beyond astronomy (436, 437).
+They also called for activism to halt further damage to the night sky (438) and funding to study the problem more and to create a central clearinghouse for information (439).

-Recent efforts emphasized the need to engage industry and regulators with stakeholders beyond astronomy (317).
-They also called for funding to study the problem more and to create a central clearinghouse for information (318).
-Ensuring reasonable access to space for commercial development is important, but we do not understand yet how to do so while protecting the night sky from the effects of satellites.
+Legal scholars increasingly view large satellite constellations as a disrupting influence on the global space law order (440).
+Policy remedies proposed to date include the reclassification of outer space as an 'ecosystem' subject to environmental protections (441-444) Ensuring reasonable access to space for commercial development is important, but we do not yet understand how to do so while protecting the night sky from the effects of satellites.